glacier-modding/glaciermodding.org/docs/suitmodding/basicretexture.md

 ![The end result](pathname:///media/suitmodding/basicretexture/endresult.jpg)

 You can now zip up your SMF mod and release it into the world.
-You're a mod author now
+You're a mod author now.